wazuh/wazuh-chef/README.md

 #### Cloning whole repository

-You can clone repository by running: ```git clone https://github.com/wazuh/wazuh-chef```  and you will get the whole repository.
+You can clone the repository by running:  ```git clone https://github.com/wazuh/wazuh-chef```  and you will get the whole repository.

 #### Use through Berkshelf